On-and-Off Relationships: Why You Keep Returning and How to Finally Stop

 Identify what keeps pulling you back

 Loneliness?
 The belief that no one else will want you?
 Genuine love for this specific person?
 Hope that they've changed?
 The answer shapes what needs to be worked on — either in the relationship or in yourself.
+If you're going back because of loneliness or fear of being alone, those are problems that the relationship can't actually solve; they'll follow you into the next cycle and the one after.

 If you're going to try again, make it a genuine new attempt

 Not a resumption of where things left off, but an explicit renegotiation: what is going to be different, how specifically, and what will you both do if the old patterns resurface?
 Without this, the reunion is just delayed repetition.
+The conversation has to happen before the warm feelings of reconciliation provide cover for avoiding it.

 If you're going to end it, make it clean